 Added to shopping list.
 Go to shopping list.

 - Place spinach, water, and a pinch of salt in a pot over medium-high heat; cover pot and cook until spinach is completely wilted, 2 to 3 minutes.
 Drain and squeeze out all the water; let spinach cool to room temperature in a colander.

 - Soften ricotta cheese in a large bowl using a fork until creamy.

-Finely chop cooled spinach with a knife or process in a blender.
-Squeeze out any excess water and transfer to the bowl with ricotta.
+- Squeeze out any excess water from the cooled spinach.
+Finely chop spinach with a knife or process in a blender.
+Transfer to the bowl with ricotta.
 Add Parmesan cheese, egg, nutmeg, salt, and pepper; mix well.

 - Divide pasta dough into 6 equal pieces.
 Take 1 piece and cover the rest with plastic wrap.
 Flatten the piece between your palms and press through the widest setting of your pasta machine.
 Sprinkle flour over flattened pasta dough, fold in half lengthwise, and run through the pasta machine again.
 Repeat this process 3 or 4 times, always flouring, folding, and passing through the widest setting until dough is smooth and even in size.

 - Change pasta machine to the middle setting and pass dough through.
 Move pasta machine setting to the next to the last setting and pass dough through.
 Cut the sheet in half, widthwise.
 Pass each half through the pasta machine in the thinnest and last setting, creating 2 long and very thin sheets; gently transfer to a floured work surface, trimming edges.
 Cut into 2 even rectangles.